We independently select and share the products we love—and may receive a commission if you choose to buy. You’ve got this.

 When I reached my aunt's house for a get-together, I specifically didn't say anything to my relatives to see if they would notice.
 I held my breath but no one seemed to pick up on the sound (though to be fair, it was noisy with all of the happy chatter going on).
 Sure, I looked a little like a Fembot from Austin Powers but an exaggerated bustline was a small price to pay for freedom.

-It took a few tries to get the hang of using Willow from start to finish, but here's how it works:
+It took a few tries to get the hang of using the Willow breast pump from start to finish, but here's how it works:

 - First, you need to insert a milk bag into the flange and attach it to the mobile pump (which has a touchpad to power on, start/stop, and up/down buttons to control the amount of suction).